IISH/oai4solr/README.md

 ### Non dynamic documents
-The Identify, ListSets and ListMetadataPrefix verbs are xml documents you need to set manually in the oai folder:
+The Identify, ListSets and ListMetadataPrefix verbs are xml documents you need to place manually in the oai folder.

-### The Identify verb
+#### The Identify verb
 Place a suitable Identify.xml document in the -oai folder.
 For example:

     <OAI-PMH xmlns="http://www.openarchives.org/OAI/2.0/"